kyma-incubator/examples/personservice/README.md

 ![Remote Environment Registration Screenshot](images/remoteenvironmentregistration2.png)

 This means now you can bind this 'Remote Environment' to a 'Kyma Environment' and process events in Serverless Lambda functions.
-To do so, bind the Remote Environment 'personservicekubernetes' to the Kyma Environment 'personservice' by clicking `Create Binding`.
+You can either use the UI or kubectl.
+On the UI, bind the Remote Environment 'personservicekubernetes' to the Kyma Environment 'personservice' by clicking `Create Binding`.
+On kubectl issue kubectl apply `kubectl apply -f re-personservice-environment-map.yaml` to do the same.

 Then go to the Kyma Environment personservice's 'Service Catalog' and explore the Service 'Person API'.

 ![Remote Environment Registration Screenshot](images/remoteenvironmentregistration3.png)